What Is Hebraic Thought?

 See the “For Scholars” page for more on this growing field of study.

 The various studies, books, and videos collected here reveal that more than one method for understanding Hebraic philosophy exists.
-Our goal is to encourage a plurality of methods and foci that will collectively enrich our understanding of the bounty of wisdom and thinking displayed across the Christian Scriptures.
+Our goal is to encourage a plurality of methods and foci that will collectively enrich our understanding of the bounty of wisdom and thinking displayed across the Bible.